issever22/iCore/README.md

 class SomeRemoteData(private val service: SomeService) : BaseRemoteData {

     suspend fun login(user: SomeRequestModel): Resource<SomeResponseModel> {
-        return responseHandler { service.login(user) }
+        return responseHandler({ service.login(user) }
     }

-    // If needed, you can add additional actions to be performed on a successful response. suspend fun login(user: SomeRequestModel): Resource<SomeResponseModel> {
-        return responseHandler({ service.login(user) }, doThen = {
-            // Do something after success
-        })
-    }

-    // If needed, you can convert the response body to the desired entity. suspend fun login(user: SomeRequestModel): Resource<SomeResponseConvertedEntity> {
+    // If needed, you can add additional actions or convert the response body to the desired entity. suspend fun login(user: SomeRequestModel): Resource<SomeResponseConvertedEntity> {
         return responseHandler({ service.login(user) }, entityConverter = { response ->
-            // Convert SomeResponseModel to SomeResponseConvertedEntity
-            SomeResponseConvertedEntity(response.someField, response.anotherField)
+            // Here you can convert the response to the desired entity.
+        }, doThenOnIO = { response ->
+            // Here you can perform additional operations in the IO thread.
         })
     }
 }